The Same Idea, 120 Years Apart

 How Futurespore Uses This

-That’s solarpunk’s relationship to Art Nouveau, in miniature.
+That is solarpunk’s whole relationship to Art Nouveau, in miniature.
 Inherit the visual logic.
-Update it for our materials and our crisis.
-Refuse to let the past be discarded as nostalgia.
+Update it for our materials and our particular crisis.
+Refuse to let the past be filed away as nostalgia and forgotten.

-We have a moment, again, when an aesthetic of nature is rising in response to an industrial mono-aesthetic.
-We’re not the first generation to do this.
+We are standing in one of those moments again, when an aesthetic of nature rises against an industrial sameness.
+We are not the first to stand here.
 We have ancestors.
 Use them.

 Frequently Asked Questions